Learn what types of crimes involve taking or destroying property and what penalties are involved.

 Also defined in the Code of Virginia § 18.2-152.4 is the crime of computer trespass.

-It is a Class 1 misdemeanor for any person, with malicious intent, to do any of the following: temporarily or permanently remove, halt, or disable any computer data, computer programs or computer software from a computer or computer network; cause a computer to malfunction, regardless of how long the malfunction persists; alter, disable, or erase any computer data, computer programs or computer software; effect the creation or alteration of a financial instrument or of an electronic transfer of funds; use a computer or computer network to cause physical injury to the property of another; or use a computer or computer network to make or cause to be made an unauthorized copy, in any form, including, but not limited to, any printed or electronic form of computer data, computer programs or computer software residing in, communicated by, or produced by a computer or computer network.
+It is a Class 1 misdemeanor for any person, with malicious intent, to do any of the following: (1) temporarily or permanently remove, halt, or disable any computer data, computer programs or computer software from a computer or computer network; (2) cause a computer to malfunction, regardless of how long the malfunction persists; (3) alter, disable, or erase any computer data, computer programs or computer software; (4) create or alter a financial instrument or of an electronic transfer of funds; (5) use a computer or computer network to cause physical injury to the property of another; (6) or use a computer or computer network to make or cause to be made an unauthorized copy, in any form, including, but not limited to, any printed or electronic form of computer data, computer programs or computer software residing in, communicated by, or produced by a computer or computer network.